uboslinux/ubos-docs/sphinx/developers/ubos-state.rst

     :align: center
     :alt: UBOS state chart

-A UBOS device can either be Powered Off, or Powered On.
-When Powered On, initially it is booting, until it is Booted, and in state Operational.
-When ``ubos-admin`` is executed and while it is running, the device is In Maintenance.
-Once ``ubos-admin`` completes, the device goes back to being Operational.
-The device can further be Shutting Down, going back to Powered Off, or, if it is being rebooted, back to Booting.
+A UBOS device can either be in one of the following two major states:

+* "Powered Off", or
+* "Powered On".

+When "Powered On", initially it is:

+* "Booting", until the boot process is complete and it is in state
+* "Operational".
+* While ``ubos-admin`` is running, the device is in "In Maintenance".

+Once ``ubos-admin`` completes, the device goes back to being "Operational".
+The device can further be:

+* "Shutting Down", going back to "Powered Off", or
+* "Rebooting", going back to "Operational".

+While it hopefully never happens, the device can also be in state:

+* "Error".

+If the device enters one of the states shown with a gray background, a state transition callback is performed as described next.

 State transitions
 -----------------